Municipal Court Reforms May Be Coming Soon

 Municipal Court offenses in the state of New Jersey vary from DWI charges to certain theft and assault offenses.
 Depending upon the specific charge and the individual’s prior record, an individual can face up to six months in jail for certain municipal court convictions such as disorderly persons convictions.
 Obviously, the specific facts and circumstances will determine what the penalty for a conviction will be.

-About Clark and Clark, LLC
+About Clark, Clark & Noonan, LLC

 Clark, Clark & Noonan, LLC is a criminal defense firm that is centrally based in Freehold, New Jersey.
 The attorneys at Clark, Clark & Noonan represent individuals who are charged with criminal offenses throughout the state of New Jersey.
 The attorneys have a track record of success and many years of experience handling both criminal and municipal court matters.
 A free initial consultation is available.